✔ Data stored in EU ✔ GDPR-compliant ✔ Safe and secure (ISO-certified)

 It also includes adverse media screening, where publicly available sources such as media reports are analysed for indications of fraud, corruption, money laundering, or other financial crimes.
 Terrorist lists and so-called watchlists are also considered.
 Unlike official registers, adverse media screening may also include information that has not been fully confirmed.

-All screenings are conducted using verified and regularly updated databases that consolidate multiple national and international sanctions lists and cover both individuals and organisations.
+All screenings are conducted using verified and regularly updated databases that consolidate multiple national and international sanction lists and cover both individuals and organisations.

 Why conduct a sanction list check?

-• Legal obligation: Organisations are required to comply with EU sanctions regulations and anti-money laundering laws.
+• Legal obligation: Organisations are required to comply with EU sanction regulations and anti-money laundering laws.
 Failure to conduct proper screening can result in significant financial and legal consequences.

 • Reputation protection: Engaging with sanctioned individuals or entities can severely damage a company’s reputation and business relationships.
 A sanction list check helps safeguard brand integrity.